 Individual limits to gold loan availability also vary with the weight of a gold jewellery or ornament one owns.
 In combination with the per gram rate and LTV, it determines the ultimate gold loan availability.

-It is essential to figure the affordability of this loan when determining the amount as it impacts the gold loan EMI amount you would pay in combination with the gold loan interest rate and repayment method opted.
+It is essential to figure the affordability of this loan when determining the amount.
+It plays a vital part in calculating the EMI amount that you would pay in combination with the gold loan interest rate and repayment method opted.

-Following are some common mistakes to avoid when applying for a gold loan to secure the maximum gold loan per gram.
+Following are some common mistakes that you should avoid when applying for a gold loan to secure the maximum gold loan per gram.

 1. Not ensuring lender transparency in gold valuation

 Accurate valuation of gold is critical to the total loan amount availability.
 It is important to check if a lender ensures transparency during such valuation or not to maximise availability of the total financing value.